 The Academic Advisement Center refers students to appropriate campus resources for additional support and guidance in an effort to address any institute-related issues affecting them.
-In addition, academic advisers advocate for first-year students with the offices of the Registrar, Financial Aid, Student Financial Services, and Admissions, as well as other institute offices.
+In addition, academic advisors advocate for first-year students with the offices of the Registrar, Financial Aid, Student Financial Services, and Admissions, as well as other institute offices.

 You can watch training videos and find answers to frequently asked questions on the Academic Planner website.
-Academic Planner is for planning purposes only; you should always speak with your adviser for additional guidance and approvals.
+Academic Planner is for planning purposes only; you should always speak with your advisor for additional guidance and approvals.

 College Survival Tips

 Academic advisors are here to assist you, however, you need to be responsible for your own academic success.
 The following tips will help you to successfully navigate the road to academic success.

 Familiarize Yourself with Institute Policies and Guidelines

 Review the School of Engineering Bulletin before starting your studies.
 It is important that you review the information in the catalog, particularly those relating to academic policies, conduct, and behavior and the curriculum and course of study for your major.

 The best way to stay on top of your work is to go to class!
 Make sure to go to even those early morning classes and to do all the homework and assignments on time.
 Develop and practice effective study habits.
 Set aside specific times to study in a conducive atmosphere, learn how to review all of your class material thoroughly and in advance, and form a small study group with several of your classmates.